 The Testing Center provides testing services (e.g., placement testing, distance education testing, makeup testing, and retesting) to UH System students, and for a fee, to non-UH students and private organizations.
 The Testing Center is located in Hale La'akea 228 and is open Monday through Friday.
-Visit the Testing Center webpage at https://windward.hawaii.edu/services-for-students/testing-center/ for more information, including service hours and contact information.
+Please call 808-235-7498 for more information.

-Math Lab Tutoring
+Math Lab